-. . .
-It was at the resident magistrate's house in Lambasa, a day or two later, that I found Gideon secreting certain torn scraps of paper, and a broken ink-bottle, that I had thrown away.
-He was much embarrassed when I asked him what he wanted with such rubbish, and only murmured shamefacedly that he "plentee learning write, school, Suva. . . . "
+Lambasa, a day or two later, that I found Gideon secreting certain torn scraps of paper, and a broken ink-bottle, that I had thrown away.
+He was much embarrassed when I asked him what he wanted with such rubbish, and only murmured shamefacedly that he "plentee learning write, school, Suva. . . ."

-. . .
-I shut my eyes, skipped a racial and moral gap of some thousands of years, and felt firm ground underfoot.
+gap of some thousands of years, and felt firm ground underfoot.
 In certain things, the black and the white (like "the Colonel's lady and Judy O'Grady") are "as like as a row of pins."

-"You can have some of my paper and envelopes to write to your friend, Gideon," I said in a lordly manner.
+"You can have some of my paper and envelopes to write to your friends, Gideon," I said in a lordly manner.
 "It's a penny to Nanduri by the Government post.
 Here-you can have a stamp.
 One envelope?"

 "Thankyouverymuchdeedsir," replied my courier, all in one word, and getting up to salute, military fashion.
-"Seven umvelose (envelopes), seven samps, I liking, thankyousir!"
+"Seven umvelose (envelopes), seven samps, I liking thankyousir!"